Free SSN Exposure Scan

 Can I protect against all SSN theft?

 Unfortunately, there’s no surefire way to prevent SSN theft.
-There are many times when you’re required to use your social security number for credit checks which can be stolen through a data breach.
+You often must use your social security number for credit checks, which criminals can exploit in a data breach.
 The only option is to be as careful as possible and stay vigilant for any signs of it.

-You can also initiate identity monitoring that notifies you when sensitive information appears online.
-This lets you assess the danger and preemptively set up safety measures like a credit freeze or fraud alert.
+You can also initiate identity monitoring alerts that notify you when sensitive information appears online.
+These allow you to assess your data’s danger and preemptively set up safety measures like credit freezes or additional account authorizations.

 Does Identity Monitoring help identify SSN theft?

-Identity monitoring indicates when you’re at risk of identity theft.
 Identity monitoring does not identify SSN theft.
-Instead, it acts as an indicator of when you’re at risk of it.
-This makes it a powerful tool for setting up preventative measures.
+Instead, it indicates when you’re at risk of it, making it a powerful tool for setting up preventative measures.

-For example, the monitoring service can tell you that your email, name, and SSN have appeared on a scam site.
-This alert lets you respond before any damage is done and freeze your credit to prevent new accounts from opening in your name.
+For example, IDStrong’s monitoring service tells you when your email, name, and SSN have appeared on a scam site.
+These alerts let you respond before any permanent damage.
+Further, they can freeze your credit, preventing new accounts from opening in your name.

 What to do if I am a victim of SSN theft?